50-Day Encounter to Experience New Life

 Take a ten-minute walk regularly during the upcoming week.

-Week of April 17: Love is Kind
+Week 2: Love is Kind

 INTRODUCTION: